 The phase should not take longer than 4 to 8 weeks.
 During the final week you should be setting up the broad scope of a project and an initial set of user stories (also known as a backlog) to work to.
 This is known as an ‘inception’.
 At the end of the phase a decision should be made whether to proceed to the alpha phase.

 - a prioritised list of story cards to feed into project teams

-- understanding of team and capability required to complete the project
+- an understanding of the team and the capabilities required to complete the project

-- ability to scope and plan an alpha
+- the ability to scope and plan an alpha

 - a decision to progress to next phase